DiffTune: Auto-Tuning through Auto-Differentiation: Simulation results

-\textbf{Handling uncertainties}: In the second simulation, we implement the $\mathcal{L}_1$AC to facilitate the system compensating for the uncertainties during tuning.
+\textbf{Handling uncertainties}: In this simulation, we implement the $\mathcal{L}_1$AC to facilitate the compensation for the uncertainties during tuning.
 For the $\mathcal{L}_1$AC, we use the piecewise-constant adaptation law and a 1st-order low-pass filter with 20 rad/s bandwidth.
 In this simulation, we inject additive force $0.1 a_1 \sin(t)$ and moment $0.1 a_2 \cos(t)$ to the control channels in the dynamics~\eqref{eq: nominal dynamics of Dubin's car} as uncertainties from the environment.
-To understand how the tuned parameters alter based on different amplitude of the uncertainties, we set $(a_1, a_2)$ to a $10\times10$ grid such that $a_1$ and $a_2$ take integer values from 1 to 10.
+To understand how the performance is impacted by the uncertainties, we set $(a_1, a_2)$ to a $10\times10$ grid such that $a_1$ and $a_2$ take integer values from 1 to 10, representing gradually intensified uncertainties.
 The four control parameters are all initialized at 10.
 We tune the controller parameters with both $\mathcal{L}_1$ on and $\mathcal{L}_1$ off, where the sensitivity propagation in both cases is based on the nominal model in~\eqref{eq: nominal dynamics of Dubin's car}.
-Different from the training-test scenario in the previous simulation, we only tune the parameters on one trajectory (the focus is how to reduce the impact of the uncertainties that are not considered in the nominal dynamics).
+Different from the generalization test, we only tune the parameters on one trajectory (the focus is on how to reduce the impact of the uncertainties that are not considered in the nominal dynamics).
 The step size and termination criterion remain the same as before.
-To clearly understand the individual role by {\em DiffTune} and the $\mathcal{L}_1$AC, we conduct an ablation study.
+To clearly understand the individual role of {\em DiffTune} and the $\mathcal{L}_1$AC in tuning, we conduct an ablation study.
 The losses are shown in Fig.~\ref{fig:loss heat map}.
-It can be observed that both {\em DiffTune} and $\mathcal{L}_1$AC improve the performance: the $\mathcal{L}_1$AC does so by compensating for the uncertainties, whereas {\em DiffTune} does so by driving the parameters to achieve smaller tracking error.
-Although the two heatmaps with $\mathcal{L}_1$ on show indistinguishable color within each itself, the actual loss values have minor fluctuations.
-Figure~\ref{fig: optimizaed parameters on the 10x10 grid} shows the tuned parameters when $\mathcal{L}_1$ is off and on.
-The influence of uncertainties to tuning is clear in that when $\mathcal{L}_1$ is off, the controller itself needs to counteract the uncertainties by significantly raising the gains, resulting in uncertainty-dependent values.
-For each case of the uncertainty, the converged gains can achieve case-specific satisfactory performance, leading to undesirable performance if the uncertainties alter away from the one during tuning.
-Furthermore, the large gains will sacrifice the system's robustness by amplifying the noise into the control channel.
-Contrarily, when $\mathcal{L}_1$ compensates for the uncertainties, the tuning can be done to the ``nominal dynamics,'' yielding consistent parameter values that are less affected by uncertainties.
+It can be observed that both {\em DiffTune} and $\mathcal{L}_1$AC improve the performance, and a combination of both achieves the best overall performance: the $\mathcal{L}_1$AC does so by compensating for the uncertainties, whereas {\em DiffTune} does so by driving the parameters to achieve smaller tracking error.
+Although the two heatmaps with $\mathcal{L}_1$ on show indistinguishable colors within each itself, the actual loss values have minor fluctuations.